-We invite to the second WOTBLACK, a two-day intensive LAWST-style context driven workshop on testing in complex and ”Black Swan” domains.
+We invite you to the second WOTBLACK, a single day intensive LAWST-style context driven workshop on testing in complex and ”Black Swan” domains, contexts where risks matter.
 The goal of the workshop is to facilitate knowledge sharing in the testing community.

 At the first WOTBLACK in April 2017, a group of eight testers discussed cases of IT-failures and learnings from that.
 (We are still working on a write-up and a video from the event.)

-At this second WOTBLACK in New York, we will focus more generally on complexity in testing, investigating cases and testing problems and challenges, and discussing strategies, techniques, methodologies and tools for dealing with complexity in practice.
+At this second WOTBLACK, we would like focus more generally on complexity in testing, investigating cases and testing problems and challenges, and discussing strategies, techniques, methodologies and tools for dealing with complexity in practice.
 E.g.:

-- Can exploratory testing help discover complex patterns in software?
+- Can exploratory and/or combinatorial testing help discover complex patterns in software?

 - How can automated testing help discover complexity?